Mango Fest Key West

 Where do mangos come from?

 Origin: The mango is native to southern Asia, especially Burma and eastern India.
 It spread early on to Malaya, eastern Asia and eastern Africa.
-Mangos were introduced to California (Santa Barbara) in 1880.
+Mangoes were introduced to California (Santa Barbara) in 1880.
 Forms: The mango exists in two races, one from India and the other from the Philippines and Southeast Asia.

 How many varieties?